ChenHuilong1223/CyDotian/README.md

 Tool 14.
 3.3_batch_run_draw_dotplot_sliding_window.py

 In addition, for the convenience of researchers who are not good at using the command line, we have also developed a user-friendly GUI desktop platform (SAtoolkit, https://github.com/ChenHuilong1223/SAtoolkit).
+It is more suitable for interactively viewing a particular sequence of interest, like Dotter and Dotlet.

 Finally, we sincerely hope that our tools can help your research work if you are browsing！